moamensamir/Tryhackmewriteup/Rooms/linux_fundamentals_part_1_readme.md

 # Linux Fundamentals — Part 1

 A beginner-friendly guide and walkthrough for the **LinuxFundamentalsPart1** room (TryHackMe style).
-This README is formatted for GitHub so you can copy it into a `README.md` file and share with others.

 ---